structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 ### Direct Properties

-The Direct Properties tab displays a table where you add and edit attributes for the type.
+Direct properties are values stored locally on the node or relationship itself, directly attached to the object in the database.
+They typically hold simple values like strings, numbers, dates, or booleans, but can also have more complex types like Function or Cypher properties that compute their values dynamically.
+The Direct Properties tab displays a table where you add and edit these attributes.
 Each row represents an attribute with the following configuration options.

 #### JSON Name & DB Name¹
 JSON Name specifies the attribute name used to access the attribute in code, REST APIs, and other interfaces.